Polistirol/BixchangeAPI/README.md

 A Limit FULL order will **never be splitted**, it will be either entirely fulfilled or be public on the market, waiting for an optimal deal

 # Console app
+It is possible for users to use a console version of the exchange\
+It is also required to the user to be registered trough the website first

 Console app usage:\
-Download the folder Console-App from this repo\
+Download the folder `Console-App` from this repo\
-from terminal run:
+from terminal: navigate inside the downloaded `Console-App` and run:
 ```
 python core.py https://df1d-151-60-30-251.ngrok.io
 ```
+The console app offers unique interactions with the exchange, such as the possibility to manually close own orders